Skip to main content

 What to expect from CMS’ second decade of APM programs

 CMS has introduced more than 50 innovative care delivery models designed to drive health system transformation over the last decade.
 Only six of those produced significant savings; of those, only four met the requirements to be expanded.
 As the second 10-year period of the program gets underway, which includes $10 billion in new funding, CMS’ Center for Medicare and Medicaid Innovation is considering numerous changes to improve the overall success of these programs and, in turn, drive overall gains in care outcomes and health equity.
 When evaluating what has worked in the past and what changes are needed moving forward, it is important to review what success looks like for Alternative Payment Model programs.
-CMMI relies on three benchmarks to measure levels of success: The gold standard: improving quality of care while simultaneously reducing expenditures.
+CMMI relies on three benchmarks to measure levels of success The gold standard: improving quality of care while simultaneously reducing expenditures.
 Improving quality of care without impacting expenditures.
-Reducing expenditures without impacting qual...
+Reducing expenditures without impacting quality of ...

 In the first part of this blog, we discussed the “Discover” phase of working with community-based organizations to address social determinants of health.
-Next we’ll discuss the other steps in the Discover-Plan-Act cycle.
+Next, we’ll discuss the other steps in the Discover-Plan-Act cycle.
 In planning SDOH strategies, hospitals and health systems, guided by their Community Health Needs Assessments, are often best able to identify and convene key partners to address SDOH.
 The CHNA process brings neighboring healthcare providers and community-based organizations together to: learn from one another; gain commitment; share expertise; understand public policy efforts; and leverage technical and hands-on assistance.
 But, are these efforts sufficient?
 The recent HealthLeaders Social Determinants NOW Summit highlighted the conversations needed to identify, solve and scale collaborative SDOH programs with CBOs.
 The summit showed the importance of identifying, expanding and improving existing CBO wish list programs.
-In other words: leverage, scale, improve and ...
+In other words: leverage, scale, improve and...